 - If it costs around 8000 Stardust to power up, it’s at about level 35.

 - If it costs around 5000 Stardust to power up, it’s at about level 30.

 - If it costs around 4000 Stardust to power up, it’s at about level 25.

 - If it costs around 2500 Stardust to power up, it’s at about level 20.

-Once you know which of these Pokémon you have and roughly what level they are, it’s time to put them in an order of best to worst; The numbers in the grid represent how long that counter, at that level, with that moveset would take to beat the raid boss if the counter had unlimited HP.
+Once you know which of these Pokémon you have and roughly what level they are, it’s time to put them in order of best to worst; The numbers in the grid represent how long that counter, at that level, with that moveset would take to beat the raid boss if the counter had unlimited HP.
 So the lower (and greener) the number, the better.

-Best of luck in your battles with Rayquaza, and if you have any feedback, suggestions or changes you’d like to see in our future Raid Boss Heat Maps, please Tweet @GoHubQoncept or join us on the GO Hub Discord and tag @Qoncept with your comments.
+Best of luck in your battles with Rayquaza, and if you have any feedback, suggestions, or changes you’d like to see in our future Raid Boss Heat Maps, please Tweet @GoHubQoncept or join us on the GO Hub Discord and tag @Qoncept with your comments.